cod-ux/guiltyv5/README.md

 The program is primarily distributed as a web app that users can access here: <a href="URL> https:// </a>

 ## Challenges
+- Finding a suitable library to connect to the user's bank data was difficult as it needed to be both simple and cost-effective for an open-source free-to-use project.
+Among many other options (ex: Plaid, TrueLayer) Nordigen was the the best fit in these categories.
+-

 Features you hope to implement in the future